Tap-Payments/Card-iOS/README.md

 		 - `Installment Transaction` Using the token for a charge that is a part of an installement plan.
 		 - `Billing Transaction` Using the token for paying a bill.
 		 - `Subscription Transaction` Using the token for a recurring based transaction.
      	- `Verify Cardholder` Using the token to verify the ownership of the card.
         - `Save Card` Using the token to save this card and link it to a certain customer.
  - transaction:
 	 - Provides essential information about this transaction.
  - transaction.reference:
 	 - Pass this value if you want to link this transaction to the a one you have within your system.
- - transaction.metadata:
-	 - It is a key-value based parameter.
-You can pass it to attach any miscellaneous data with this transaction for your own convenience.
  - transaction.paymentAgreement.id:
 	 - The id the payment agreement you created using our Apis.
 	 - This is an agreement between you and your client to allow saving his card for further payments.